kwatts949/CurriculumVitae/README.md

 I ensure that all work I complete is highly accurate and precise.
 Within my Chemistry degree, I have achieved a score of 100% on several assignments due to the impeccable quality of my work.
 Additionally, I have worked with live data feeds where the smallest error could result in catastrophic effects on the data feed integrity.
 As such, I have considerable experience in error-checking and ensuring accuracy.

 ### Love of learning
-My quest in life is to learn something new every day.
+My quest in life is to learn something new every day and I am a huge advocate for education - I volunteer at my local secondary school, improving the quality of their resources to enrich the experience of students.
 I have an inherent desire to challenge myself and be better.
 This year, I've learnt to code and begun playing the piano - I'm excited to see what next year will bring!

 ## Education